microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + Performed several FHIR search queries using paired/multiple parameters for Common and Composite Search
 + Completed at least one Chained and Reverse Chained FHIR search query
 + Completed at least one Include and Reverse Include FHIR search query
++ Performed at least one query using a custom search parameter

 ## Next Steps